CS386-journal-time/CS386-journal-time/D2_Requirements/D2_Requirements.md

 5. Performance (ability to load journal entries within seconds)

+6. Maintainability (easy to test and fix)

+7. Effectiveness (will increase the retention of context and information)

 ## 5. MVP

 To create our minimum viable product, we will begin with the basics of our app, photo and text input with a coherent and clean user interface.
 Capture will be a no-frills journaling app with the ability to share entries in its first iteration.